talkohavy/guides/docs/programming/crypto.md

 ### - Concept 2: SALT

+#### A. Description

-As I mentioned above, a hash is super useful, but by itself, a hash isn't actually sufficient for storing a password in a database.
-We need salt!
+As mentioned above, a hash is super useful, but by itself, a hash isn't sufficient enough for storing passwords in a database.
+We need `salt`!

 The fact that a hashing function always returns the same value is also a problem when it comes to passwords.
-Especially when you let stupid humans come up with them (i.e. password123).
+Especially when you let stupid humans come up with them, like "password123".

-@@@@@@
-Hash Image Here
-@@@@@@

-If a hacker obtains the database, and the passwords are hashed, they can often just go to something like a "rainbow table", that has a bunch of pre-computed hashes and find a bunch of commonly used passwords.
+If a hacker obtains the database, and the passwords are hashed, they can often just go to something like a **rainbow table**, that has a bunch of pre-computed hashes and find a bunch of commonly used passwords.
-A "salt" is just a random value that's added to the password before it's hashed, and therefore making it much harder to guess.
+A `salt` is just a random value that's added to the password before it's hashed, and therefore making it much harder to guess.

-@@@@@@
-Salt Image Here
-@@@@@@
+#### B. Implementation in nodejs

+In nodejs, we have a function called `scryptSync` (prefer using `scrypt` instead to prevent blocking the main thread).

+`scryptSync` is a built-in function in Node.js inside the `crypto` module that derives a cryptographic key from a password.
+It is mainly used for securely hashing passwords and generating encryption keys. `scryptSync` is a hashing function, but it's specifically **a key derivation function (KDF)** rather than just a simple hash function like SHA-256.

+How is it different from `createHash`?

+- `createHash(algorithm)` (e.g., SHA-256) is a simple hashing function that produces a fixed-length hash.
+It is fast but **not ideal for password storage** because it's vulnerable to brute-force attacks.

+- `scryptSync(password, salt, keyLength, options?)` **is slow by design** and includes a "salt" to prevent precomputed attacks (rainbow tables).
+It is better suited for **password hashing** because it is computationally expensive, making brute-force attacks harder.

+#### C. Usage Example in node

-In node, we can hash a password with salt by importing `scryptSync` & the `randomBytes` function from within crypto:
+In node, we can hash a password with salt by importing `scryptSync` & `randomBytes` functions from `crypto`:

 ```javascript
 const { scryptSync, randomBytes } = require('crypto');